MediaComem/comem-travel-log-ionic-setup/README.md

 You should now see the logout button in the navigation bar after logging in.

-You might want to encapsulate it into a reusable component later, to include in other screens.
+> Might be a good idea to create a reusable component from this button later, to include in other screens.

 <a href="#top">↑ Back to top</a>